Activity

 Prepare the activity:

-Lay a piece of cling wrap over the top of the plastic tub.
-Use masking tape to secure the cling wrap most of the way round, leaving it open the last 1/4 of the length.
+Lay a piece of cling wrap over the top of the plastic tub (Glad brand works well; test cheap brands first).
+Use masking tape to secure the cling wrap most of the way round, leaving it open the last 1/4 of the length of the tub.

-Add the salt and food colouring at one end of the plastic tub (make separate piles).
-Place the pot in the middle of the tub.
+Through the opening, add the salt and food colouring to one end of the plastic tub.

 Alternatively, students can later add the salt as you visit each of their tables to set up the water cycle model.